slune-org/ts-transform-asset/README.md

 # Language/langue

-Because French is my native language, finding all documents and messages in French is mandatory.
+Because Slune is French firm, you will find all documents and messages in French.
 Other translations are welcome.

 Anyway, because English is the language of programming, the code, including variable names and comments, are in English.